ericjlrichard/abc-api/README.md

 ![Angelo Boxing Coach](public/images/readme/abc_logo.png)

+# Welcome!

+This is the companion API to [Angelo Boxing Coach](https://github.com/ericjlrichard/eric-richard-abc): an Express API over a mySql database which contains details about featured boxers and their associated combos.
+Fun!

 # Setup

 ## mySQL
-Make sure you are running mySQL: in terminal, run "mysqld", then "mysql -u `yourusername` -p" and provide your password.
+Make sure you are running mySql ([preferably 8.0](https://dev.mysql.com/downloads/installer/)): in terminal, run "``mysqld``", then "``mysql -u <yourusername> -p``" and provide your password.

+By convention, the user name is often `root`, with password `rootroot`.

+While we're here, let's run "`CREATE DATABASE abc;`".
+We will use knex to connect to it, create the tables and populate it with data.

+If mySql is not installed on your machine, you can [download it here](https://dev.mysql.com/downloads/installer/).

+## knex

+We'll then need knex to connect to this database.

 Replace the information in eric-richard-abc-api/knexfile.js: